LSNJLAW SM

 Property Tax Foreclosure – The Legal Process and Your Rights

 Many properties that go through property tax foreclosure are worth hundreds of thousands more than the tax debt.
 A home could be worth $200,000 and go into property tax foreclosure for $1,000 in tax debt.
-In 2023, the New York Times wrote an article about an Essex County property worth $750,000 that went through property tax foreclosure for $110,000 in debt.
-If the property owner does not take action, they can lose the entire surplus value of the property above the tax debt – under New Jersey law it all goes to the lienholder, even though they did not have a lien for the full value.
+If the property owner does not take action, they can lose both the home and the entire value of the property above the tax debt (surplus).
+Under New Jersey law, the entire $199,000 surplus—above the $1,000 tax debt—goes to the lienholder if the property owner takes no action.

 • If the township is the lienholder, a foreclosure lawsuit can be filed after 6 months.